coleww/haiku_chapbooks/text/01_A_Heroes_Journey.md

-THE SPECTACULAR
+> THE SPECTACULAR

-NOW OR THE SPECTACULAR
+> NOW OR THE SPECTACULAR

-WAYS TO MURDER ME
+> WAYS TO MURDER ME

 _by @ddlwoodley_

-Drinking my coffee
+> Drinking my coffee

-black for once and blasting Korn
+> black for once and blasting Korn

-trying to wake up
+> trying to wake up

 _by @i_l0ve_her_like_

-Woof Woof Woof Woof Woof
+> Woof Woof Woof Woof Woof

-Woof Woof Woof Woof Woof Woof Woof
+> Woof Woof Woof Woof Woof Woof Woof

-Woof Woof Woof Woof Woof
+> Woof Woof Woof Woof Woof

 _by @AstronautPuppy_

-my little pony

-my little pony MAGIC

-MAKES IT ALL COMPLETE

-_by @EricKiefer_

-Cause I heard Jesus
+> Cause I heard Jesus

-he drank wine and I bet we'd
+> he drank wine and I bet we'd

-get along just fine
+> get along just fine

 _by @shawty_Lo__

-coffee and rick ross
+> coffee and rick ross

-seem to be the solution
+> seem to be the solution

-for my tiredness
+> for my tiredness

 _by @Rafa_Villareal_

-Silicon Valley
+> Silicon Valley

-needs to lose the arrogance
+> needs to lose the arrogance

-or risk destruction
+> or risk destruction

 _by @whirrtom_

-if you've never put
+> if you've never put

-peanuts in your coke then you've
+> peanuts in your coke then you've

-never really lived
+> never really lived

 _by @alexandracoburn_

-NOW I HAVE YELLOW
+> NOW I HAVE YELLOW

-PAINT ALL OVER MY BODY
+> PAINT ALL OVER MY BODY

-AND IT WONT COME OFF
+> AND IT WONT COME OFF

 _by @t0nim4rie_

-the amount of times
+> the amount of times

-i nearly lose my hamster
+> i nearly lose my hamster

-is ridiculous
+> is ridiculous

 _by @_Darrenatic_

-I like visiting
+> I like visiting

-home because there's endless free
+> home because there's endless free

-food and epsom salt
+> food and epsom salt

 _by @blumin_onion_

-WHO KNEW YOU COULD SCREAM
+> WHO KNEW YOU COULD SCREAM

-SO MUCH OVER A STUPID
+> SO MUCH OVER A STUPID

-BREAKFAST BURRITO
+> BREAKFAST BURRITO

 _by @_leahrodriguez_

-half of these people
+> half of these people

-don't know what really happen
+> don't know what really happen

-but it's all gucci
+> but it's all gucci

 _by @BeauDEE_42_

-The only reason
+> The only reason

-I get up in the mornings
+> I get up in the mornings

-is to get coffee
+> is to get coffee

 _by @LordBartholomeu_

-Eating a shit ton
+> Eating a shit ton

-of gummy worms is hard shit
+> of gummy worms is hard shit

-but I'm up for it
+> but I'm up for it

 _by @idgafusnnoah_

-To be outstanding
+> To be outstanding

-get comfortable with what's
+> get comfortable with what's

-uncomfortable
+> uncomfortable

  by @asmalahmed
 __